ks888/LambStatus/README.md

 ## Goals of this project

 * Offer an open source status page system
-* Enable users to easily build and update the status page system (by fully utilizing the CloudFormation)
+* Enable users to easily build and update the system (by fully utilizing the CloudFormation)
 * Serverless architectures

 ## Why Serverless?